 You hesitated.
 Gabriel was your only friend there, and knowing him, asking what had happened would be a dead end in your friendship.
 You shook your head.
 “Just talking to myself.”

-Gabriel smiled and got up, drops of water dripping slowly down his legs.
-“Where are you going?”
-You asked.
+Gabriel smiled and got up, water dripping slowly down his legs.
+“Where are you going?” you asked.
 He didn’t answer.

-Silently, Gabriel walked around the pool to the shallow end, where the water started at only a foot deep.
+Silently, Gabriel walked around the pool to its shallow entrance, where the water was only a foot deep.
 Glancing back at you, he stepped into the pool.
 “I came here to get a second chance.”

-He walked slowly through the water until it went up to his chest.
+He walked through the water until it was up to his chest.
 Then, he started flailing his arms around, droplets of water flying everywhere.
 What is he doing?
 You asked yourself.

-Then you realised.
+Then you realized.
 He had been trying to swim.
 You remembered something he had said once, on the first day of camp, when you asked why he wasn’t in the water.
 “I can’t swim.
 It freaks me out.
-I went swimming once, when I was five or so, and almost drowned.
+When I was five I almost drowned.
 Ever since then, I relive that memory when I get into deep water.”
 That had been the only question of yours that he’d ever answered.

-You had started to breathe heavier.
+You started to breathe heavier.
 Gabriel could drown!
-Brushing all of your fears aside, you jumped into the pool with a splash.
-The cold, chlorine filled water surrounded you.
+Brushing your fears aside, you jumped into the pool with a splash.
+The cold, chlorine-filled water surrounded you.
 You thrust your arm forward, reaching out for Gabriel, but he was too far ahead.

 “Gabriel!”
 You called, the water rising up and covering your neck.
 He was far ahead of you by then.
 “You can’t swim!
 What about when you were five?”

-You tried to call out to the counselors, but only a quiet cough had come out.
-Using your one last bit of energy, you propelled yourself towards the pool wall.
+You tried to call out to the counselors, but only a quiet cough emerged from your throat.
+Using your last bit of energy, you propelled yourself toward the pool wall.
 You looked up at the lifeguard, who clearly had been too busy talking to your counselor.
 The lifeguard quickly noticed your fear, and blew her whistle.
 Your counselor helped you out of the pool while the lifeguard dove in for Gabriel.